eNMS-automation/eNMS/docs/inventory/objects.rst

 *************************

 Another way to create your network is to query an external API: OpenNMS, Netbox, or LibreNMS.
-This can be done from the :guilabel:`Admin / Administration` page.
+This can be done from the :guilabel:`Admin / Administration` page, column "Topology Import".

 OpenNMS
 -------